Leptolaena arenaria

 Leptolaena arenaria is a tree in the family Sarcolaenaceae.
 It is endemic to Madagascar.

 Description

 Leptolaena arenaria grows up to 12 m tall with a trunk diameter of up to 30 cm.
 Its bright green leaves are ovate in shape and measure up to 7 cm long.
 The tree's flowers typically occur in inflorescences of two flowers, each with white petals.
 The roundish fruits measure up to 1.2 cm in diameter.
+The species is used in local medicine.

 Distribution and habitat

 Leptolaena arenaria is known only from the northwestern regions of Diana, Betsiboka, Boeny, Melaky and Sofia.
-Its habitat is dry forests from 50 m to 200 m elevation.
-Only a few populations are within protected areas.
+Its habitat is in dry forests from sea level to 408 m elevation.

-Threats
+Conservation

-Leptolaena arenaria is in decline due to wildfires and the harvesting of its wood.
-The preliminary status of the species is Near Threatened.
+Leptolaena arenaria has been assessed as near threatened on the IUCN Red List.
+Its habitat is threatened by wildfires, conversion of land for agriculture and harvesting for wood.
+The species is present in some protected areas including Ankarafantsika National Park.